fastapi/full-stack-fastapi-template/development.md

 In that case, you have two options: you could use the instructions to modify your system `hosts` file with the instructions below in **Development with a custom IP** or you can just use `localhost.tiangolo.com`, it is set up to point to `localhost` (to the IP `127.0.0.1`) and all its subdomains too.
 And as it is an actual domain, the browsers will store the cookies you set during development, etc.

-If you opted for the default CORS enabled domains during project generation, `localhost.tiangolo.com` was configured to be allowed.
+If you opted for the default CORS enabled domains during project generation, `localhost.tiangolo.com` was automatically configured to be allowed.
 If you didn't, you will need to add it to the list in the variable `BACKEND_CORS_ORIGINS` in the `.env` file.

 To configure it in your stack, follow the section **Change the development "domain"** section below, using `localhost.tiangolo.com` as the domain.